gilnam74/vex-sneppet/Python-for-artists.md

 geometry.setName('MY_GEO')
 ```

-Delete the existing "MY_GEO" node and run the code.
+**Delete** the existing "MY_GEO" node and run the code.
 We have the same result again, "MY_GEO" node in the root of the scene.
 Try to run this code again and you will get an error.
 One more geometry node ("geo1") will be created in the scene but after creation, a script would not be able to rename the node to "MY_GEO" because the node with such a name already exists in our scene.

 If we run the script several times using the first naming option (pass name as an argument to a `createNode()` command) we would not get an error, Houdini just add a number to an existing name (MY_GEO1, MY_GEO2, etc) which is not that bad as an error but not what we need to get as well.

-Either way, we have to extend the functionality of the GeoCreator tool to be able to behave differently if the object with a required name already exists.
-One option to solve this is trying to create an object from "MY_GEO" node with `hou.node()` command passing the path to "MY_GEO" as an argument and then check if this object does not have a value of `None`:
+Either way, we have to **extend the functionality** of the GeoCreator tool to be able to behave differently if the object with a required **name already exists**.
+One option to achieve this is:
+- Create an object from "MY_GEO" node with `hou.node()` command (passing the path to "MY_GEO" as an argument).
+- Then check if this object does not have a value of `None`.

 ```python
 import hou